zangetsuo/Seizr/README.md

 ### Seize the moment a name drops.

-**Seizr watches the Minecraft username you want and claims it the instant it opens — synced to real time, so you don't have to sit and watch the clock.**
+**Seizr watches the Minecraft username you want and claims it the instant it opens.
+Synced to real time, so you don't have to sit and watch the clock.**

 [Quick start](#quick-start) · [How it works](#how-it-works) · [Trust & safety](#trust--safety) · [Deploy](#deploy-your-own) · [Docs](docs/TECHNICAL.md)